Chasing1020/Chasing1020.github.io/post/about-computer-science/index.md

 The School of Computer Engineering and Science (CES) offers four majors: Computer Science and Technology, Intelligent Science and Technology, Cyberspace Security, and Artificial Intelligence.

 The gap between these majors, as reflected in the professional courses taken at the undergraduate level, will not be so big, at least most of the basic courses such as data structures, principles of computer composition, operating systems, computer networks (i.e., the 408 in the Master's degree examination) are treated equally.
-Corresponding professional courses will focus on the study content, specific details refer to [2019 Shanghai University undergraduate professional training program](https://www.jwc.shu.edu.cn/content.jsp?urltype=news.NewsContentUrl&wbtreeid=1192&wbnewsid=31263) and [2020's Shanghai University undergraduate professional training program](https://www.jwc.shu.edu.cn/content.jsp?urltype=news.NewsContentUrl&wbtreeid=1192&wbnewsid=32552).
+Corresponding professional courses will focus on the study content, specific details refer to [Shanghai University undergraduate professional training program in 2019](https://www.jwc.shu.edu.cn/content.jsp?urltype=news.NewsContentUrl&wbtreeid=1192&wbnewsid=31263) and [Shanghai University undergraduate professional training program in 2020](https://www.jwc.shu.edu.cn/content.jsp?urltype=news.NewsContentUrl&wbtreeid=1192&wbnewsid=32552).

 In most cases, there will not be a significant gap in the daily academic communication of interdisciplinary students, because the skills you will use in your future work may not be as closely related to your current chosen major.
 What teachers teach you will not determine what you will learn about.
 For example, if you choose computer science and technology, you can still study artificial intelligence, and if you choose AI, you can study cybersecurity-related content.
 But in detail: